The ONLY One Day In Zadar Itinerary You Need!

 Can You Visit Zadar On A Layover?

-It is possible to visit Zadar on a layover, and I always take a chance to explore the city between the flights.
+It is possible to visit Zadar on a layover, and I always take the chance to explore the city between flights.

 Zadar Airport is about 15 km from the city center, with a bus ride taking around 20 minutes.